ShelltonMaleka/ShelltonMaleka/README.md

 🚀 I recently developed and deployed a Customer Churn Prediction application using Scikit-learn, Joblib, Streamlit, and GitHub.

-🌱 I am currently improving my skills in machine learning, Python, SQL, cloud technologies, and data visualisation.
+🌱 I am currently improving my skills in machine learning, Python, PySpark, SQL, R, cloud technologies, and data visualisation.

 🤝 I am open to collaborating on data science, machine learning, and analytics projects where I can learn and contribute.